integreat-io/map-transform/README.md

 #### `value(data)` operation
 The data given to the value operation, will be inserted in the pipeline in place of any data that is already present at that point.
-The data may be an object, a string, a number, a boolean, or an array of the above.
+The data may be an object, a string, a number, a boolean, or an array of any of those.

 This could be useful for:
 - Setting a fixed value on a property in the target data